Please read this carefully in order to understand the School of Music admittance process.

 Vocalists auditioning to major in music are required to sing two solo selections.
 They must be in two different languages, from memory, and in the category of art songs, sacred songs, or arias.
 Those interested in the music minor, or elective study, need only to prepare one song.
 Vocalists are required to perform pieces with accompaniment and are encouraged to use their own accompanist.
 If they do not have access to an accompanist, one will be provided for them.

 Pianists auditioning for a major or concentration in piano, are required to perform two compositions from different periods.
 Both compositions must be from the standard repertoire, and one must be performed from memory.
 Applicants will also be asked to play major and minor scales through four sharps and four flats and to sight-read.
 Students seeking admission to the Music Education program with a piano as the principal instrument, must also pass and audition on a secondary band, orchestral instrument, or voice.
 Those interested in elective study need to only perform one work from memory and prepare major scales through four sharps and four flats.

 Organists are required to perform two compositions from different periods.
 The selections must be from the standard organ repertoire.
 The applicant will also be asked to sight-read.
 Please indicate the number of years you have studied piano and attach a list of repertoire studied.
 Those interested in elective study need only prepare one piece.

-In order to be eligible to receive a talent based scholarship from the Department of Music you must audition on a "scholarship audition date."
-After these audition dates have passed, auditions will be for "entrance only."
-Scholarship priority will be given to music majors, minors, and full-time students.
+In order to be eligible to receive a talent based scholarship from the School of Music you must audition on a "scholarship audition date."
+After these audition dates have passed, remaining auditions will be for "entrance only."
+Scholarship priority will be given to music majors.